sharadhr/CS3203-Survival-Guide/README.md

 - actually *implementing* the API and the database to store information from above, and to return information for polled queries from below (called the **Program Knowledge-base**, or **PKB** for short);
 - parsing the query language and determining *which* information is asked for in the database, and returning the information in a human-readable manner (collectively called the **Program Query Language parser**, or **PQL parser**).

-These three groupings are also sane sub-groups for your group of 6 to form (you can also do things differently; one guy to write test cases, etc).
+These three groupings are also sane sub-groups for your group of 6 to form (you can also do things differently; one guy to write test cases, one guy to write an interface for both SIMPLE/PQL parsers to agree to, etc).
 Agreeing on a clear API from your **Front-end** to the **PKB**, and from the **PQL Parser** to the **PKB** will make your life very easy.

 Below are some key words to research before you start the module: